 The state of New Hampshire is a trailblazer that is highly active in considering innovative cost containment solutions and expanding price transparency initiatives.
-New Hampshire created one of the nation’s first all-payer claims databases (“APCD”) to collect and disseminate healthcare price information, leading the way for many other states.
+New Hampshire created one of the nation’s first all-payer claims databases (“APCD”) in 2003 to collect and disseminate healthcare price information, leading the way for many other states.
 In 2007, price transparency leader New Hampshire took its APCD one step further and launched NHHealthCost.org, a website that provides the median bundled prices for the thirty most common healthcare services.
 Continuing the trend, the state was the first state to use health insurance claims to rate networks and also the first state to implement right-to-shop or shared incentive policies.
 In 2015, The state commissioned Anthem Blue Cross and Blue Shield to develop a right-to-shop pilot program for state employees.
 Powered by Sapphire Digital’s SmartShopper program, the initiative resulted in $12 million in savings with $1 million paid out to patients as rewards in just the first three years.